horntell/api-docs/source/index.md

     The more information you put in the profile, the better your account looks.
 </aside>

+### Custom Attributes

+Horntell allows you to add any amount of custom attributes to your profiles to later filter upon.
+However, the concept of adding custom attributes is simple (simply pass in hash of data), there are a few things to understand tomake most out of it.

+The true value of custom attributes is extracted when using them in filtering your profiles.
+You can compare (`starts_with`, `contains`, etc.) these custom attributes just like the default attributes (`first_name`, `gender`, etc.).
+The comparison operators that you get corresponding to each attribute depends on the type of attribute it is.
+For example, a attribute with data type `number` will have comparison operators like `greater than`, `less than`, which makes no sense when working with `string` attributes.

+Thus, data type of custom attributes become crucial when it comes to using them for filtering.
+By default, custom attribute will be considered as a `string` and will receive comparison rules for `string` attribute.
+However, using these tips, you can make Horntell comprehend corret data type for your attributes.

+- If an attribute is seen with either of these values `'true'` (string), `'false'` (string), `true` (boolean), `false` (boolean), it is considered to be a boolean attribute.
+- If an attribute's data type is `int` or `float`, it is considered to be a `number` attribute.
+- If an attribute's data type is `int` type and the `key` ends with `_at` (eg. `account_activated_at`), it is assumed to be an UNIX timestamp in UTC, and will be typecasted into `date` attribute.

 ## Update a Profile

 > PUT https://api.horntell.com/profiles/{uid}